Salesforce Calling Solution: Features, Use Cases, and Setup Considerations

 For teams that want calling to become more structured, visible, and easier to act on, 360 CTI brings the right mix of native Salesforce workflows, automation, AI insights, and call management capabilities into one connected experience.

-Every Call Count inside Salesforce
+Every Call Count Inside Salesforce

 A Salesforce calling solution is software that connects a telephone system to Salesforce, enabling agents to make and receive calls, view caller records, and log call outcomes without leaving the CRM.
 It is powered by CTI technology and includes a softphone dialer embedded inside the Salesforce Lightning interface.